MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-V-National-Aeronautics-Space-Administration/part-1204-Administrative-Authority-Policy/subpart-5-Delegations-Designations/section-1204.501.md

 ##### § 1204.501 Delegation of authority—to take actions in real estate and related matters. #####

-Link to an amendment published at 89 FR 26758, Apr.
-16, 2024.

-(a) *Delegation of authority.* The Assistant Administrator for Strategic Infrastructure and the Director, Integrated Asset Management Division, are delegated authority, in accordance with applicable laws and regulations, and subject to conditions imposed by immediate superiors, to:
+(a) *Delegation of authority.* The Assistant Administrator for the Office of Strategic Infrastructure and the Director, Facilities and Real Estate Division, are delegated authority, in accordance with applicable laws and regulations, and subject to conditions imposed by immediate superiors, to:

 (1) Prescribe agency real estate policies, procedures, and regulations;

 (2) Enter into and take other actions including, but not limited to, the following;

-(i) Acquire (by purchase, lease, condemnation, or otherwise) fee and lesser interests in real property and, in the case of acquisition by condemnation, to sign declarations of taking.
+(i) Acquire (by purchase, lease, condemnation, or otherwise) fee and lesser interests in real property and, in the case of acquisition by condemnation, sign declarations of taking.

-(ii) Use, with their consent, the facilities of Federal and other agencies with or without reimbursement.
+(ii) Use, with their consent, the facilities of Federal and other agencies with or without reimbursement, in accordance with statutory authority.

 (iii) Determine entitlement to and quantum of, financial compensation under, and otherwise exercise the authority contained in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (42 U.S.C.
 4601), and regulations in implementation thereof.

-(iv) Grant easements, leaseholds, licenses, permits, or other interests (wherever located) controlled by NASA.
+(iv) Grant easements, leaseholds, licenses, permits, or other interests (wherever located) in or over real property owned or controlled by NASA.

-(v) Grant the use of NASA-controlled real property and approve the acquisition and use of nongovernment owned real property for any NASA-related, nonappropriated fund activity purpose with the concurrence of the NASA Comptroller.
+(v) Grant the use of NASA-owned or -controlled real property and approve the acquisition and use of nongovernment owned real property for any NASA-related, nonappropriated fund activity purpose with the concurrence of the NASA Office of the Chief Financial Officer.

 (vi) Sell and otherwise dispose of real property in accordance with the provisions of the Federal Property and Administrative Services Act of 1949, as amended (40 U.S.C.
 471, et seq).